-What I also found is that Setpoint Weight can affect your Rates and Expo a little as you pass 1, so you might want to fine tune those settings too.
+I found Setpoint Weight can slightly affect your Rates and Expo as it goes above 1, so you might want to fine tune those settings too.

 Tuning Setpoint Weight

-Setpoint Weight only has an effect when you are moving your sticks, they don’t do anything when your sticks are idle, so make sure to do lots of acro moves when tuning Setpoint Weight.
+Setpoint Weight doesn’t do anything when your sticks are idle, so make sure to do lots of acro moves when tuning Setpoint Weight.

-My personal recommendation is to begin with value 1, and play around between 0.3 to 2, remember there is no wrong value as long as you like it.
+My recommendation is to begin with value 1, and play around between 0.3 to 2.
+Remember there is no wrong value as long as you like it.
 I personally find a noticeable difference with an increment of 0.05, so take small step at a time :)

 Setpoint Transition Explained